youhaowang-dev/algorithm/system design notes.md

 * High availability.
 Since an ID generator is a mission-critical system, it must be highly available.

 # Design URL Shortener
+* hash table
+* read
+  * client=>server: get_long(short_url)
+  * server=>db: find long url
+  * server=>client: redirect to long_rul
+* write
+  * client=>server: get_short(long_url)
+  * server=>db: hash the long_url to short, save in db
+  * server=>client: return short_url
+* 26*2 + 10 = 62 available chars, so 62^6=56B is enough
+* hash
+  * md5 suffix can have conflict, we can retry to resolve
+  * Base62 <=> auto incremental ID
+    * 62^6 * n + 62^5 * n + ... + 62^0 * n = auto incremental ID
+* 301/302
+  * 301: moved permanently, so the browser caches the response
+  * 302: moved temporarily, no cache
+  * Each redirection method has its pros and cons.
+If the priority is to reduce the server load, using 301 redirect makes sense as only the first request of the same URL is sent to URL shortening servers.
+However, if analytics is important, 302 redirect is a better choice as it can track click rate and source of the click more easily.
+* Rate limiter: A potential security problem we could face is that malicious users send an overwhelmingly large number of URL shortening requests.
+Rate limiter helps to filter out requests based on IP address or other filtering rules.
+If you want to refresh your memory about rate limiting, refer to “Chapter 4: Design a rate limiter”.
+* Web server scaling: Since the web tier is stateless, it is easy to scale the web tier by adding or removing web servers.
+* Database scaling: Database replication and sharding are common techniques.
+* Analytics: Data is increasingly important for business success.
+Integrating an analytics solution to the URL shortener could help to answer important questions like how many people click on a link?
+When do they click the link? etc.

 # Design Web Crawler